 After starting Apache and MySQL port, go to localhost/phpmyadmin to create a database.
 Click “New” on the left.
 Give your database a name then hit the create button.
 Once your database is created, you have nothing else to do here.

 Download WordPress from the official WordPress website.
 Once downloaded, unpack the zipped file.
 You can rename it with whatever you like or keep it as WordPress.

 Now, go to XAMPP’s directory and find “htdocs” folder.
 Paste unzipped WordPress file there.
 It’s time to configure WordPress.

 Go to your browser and type localhost/wordpress (can be different if you have renamed the unzipped file).
 Now select a language and click “Continue”.

 The following page reminds you of some information you will need later.
 Click “Let’s go!” at the bottom.

 Now place your database name here.
 Give “root” as Username and leave Password blank.
 Click “Submit” button at the bottom.

 Now click “Run the installation ” on the next page.

 Step 5.
 Give Admin Information to Complete the Installation

 Hopefully, you have successfully installed WordPress locally on your Windows computer.
 For more such tutorials and WordPress guidelines, do visit Virfice regularly.
-For anyone struggling to install WordPress locally on Windows PC can follow this step by step guideline.
+Anyone struggling to install WordPress locally on Windows PC can follow this step-by-step guide.